KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### ConfigMap

-ConfigMaps are Kubernetes objects used to store non-confidential configuration data in key-value pairs.
-Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+A ConfigMap is a Kubernetes object used to store non-confidential configuration data as key-value pairs.
+It allows you to decouple configuration from your application code, making your applications more portable and easier to manage across different environments.

-#### ConfigMaps Overview

--   Store configuration data that Pods can use.
--   Allow you to separate configuration from your application code.
 -   Data is stored as key-value pairs.
 -   Can be used to store entire configuration files or individual property values.
 -   Not designed for sensitive data (use Secrets for that).